 3. General Anesthesia

 General Anesthesia is recommended for very young children and children with special needs when a lesser sedation option would not suffice.
 General anesthesia renders your child completely asleep, the same as would be provided for patients having their tonsils removed or ear tubes placed.
-Benefits include a pain-free delivery of dental care, dental treatment can be completed in one visit verses multiple office visits, and the child maintains a positive outlook on dental care, thus minimizing fear at future dental visits.
+Benefits include a pain-free delivery of dental care, treatment can be completed in one visit verses multiple office visits, and the child maintains a positive outlook on dental care, thus minimizing fear at future dental visits.
 We are happy to discuss if this option is the right fit for your child.
-Dr. Galm has her privileges at Harmony Surgery Center in Fort Collins and sees patients there.
+Dr. Galm has her privileges at Harmony Surgery Center in Fort Collins, and we also work with Complete Care Anesthesia for in-office treatment under General Anesthesia.